Today’s newsletter covers space junk, a shot at a Chilean reporter, foie gras import, fathers in Vatican, and more.

 Vatican dads will get paternity leave

-Pope Francis announced fathers in Vatican will receive a paternity leave.
+Pope Francis announced fathers in the Vatican will receive paternity leave.

 South Africa releases a plan limiting employment of foreign workers

 South Africa released a framework that would set quotas on the number of foreign workers.
-The country is struggling with extremely high unemployment rates and a xenophobic trend blames migrants.
+The country is struggling with extremely high unemployment rates and a xenophobic trend blaming migrants.

 Could a sex trafficking victim argue immunity in court for a homicide?